EUjet: Fleet

-The EuJet fleet consisted of the following aircraft (History):
+The EuJet fleet consisted of the following aircraft:

 Collapse

 On 25 July 2005, trading in PlaneStation (EUjet's parent company) shares was suspended.
 Passenger numbers were far down on expected figures and the company suffered a £6.5 million loss in the last half of 2004.
 The company stated that discussions with the banks have "not been positive".

 On 26 July 2005, all flights were suspended along with the operations of Kent International Airport for all bar freight traffic.
 Later in the day, EUjet went into voluntary administration leaving up to 5,000 passengers stranded abroad and 500 jobs in the balance.

 Lack of passenger numbers are one reason cited for the failure of the airline, with only 330,000 out of the 500,000 passengers predicted for the first year of operation.
-In addition, the airline had been plagued with disruption and protest from people in Thanet, a significant proportion of whom were against any expansion of operations at Kent International Airport.
+In addition, the airline had been affected by disruption and protest from people in Thanet, a significant proportion of whom were against any expansion of operations at Kent International Airport.

 easyJet, a rival airline, offered to fly home the thousands of stranded EUjet customers for a flat fee of £25.